Izhitsa: Church Slavonic

 Izhitsa is still in use in the Church Slavonic language.
 Like Greek upsilon, it can be pronounced as //i// (like и), or as //v// (like в).
 The basic distinction rule is simple: izhitsa with stress and/or aspiration marks is a vowel and therefore pronounced //i//; izhitsa without diacritical marks is a consonant and pronounced //v//.
 Unstressed, //i//-sounding izhitsas are marked with a special diacritical mark, the so-called kendema or kendima (from the Greek word κέντημα /el/).
 The shape of kendema over izhitsa may vary: in books of Russian origin, it typically looks like a double grave accent or sometimes like a double acute accent.
 In older Serbian books, kendema most often looked like two dots (trema) or might even be replaced by a surrogate combination of aspiration and acute.
 These shape distinctions (with the exception of the aspiration-acute combination) have no orthographical meaning and must be considered as just font style variations, thus the Unicode name "IZHITSA WITH DOUBLE GRAVE" is slightly misleading.
-Izhitsa with kendema (majuscule: Ѷ, minuscule: ѷ) is not a separate letter of the alphabet, but it may have personal position in computer encodings (e.g., Unicode).
+Izhitsa with kendema (majuscule: Ѷ, minuscule: ѷ) is not a separate letter of the alphabet, but it may have its own position in computer encodings (e.g., Unicode).
 Historically, izhitsa with kendema corresponds to the Greek upsilon with trema (or διαλυτικά: Ϋ, ϋ).
 While in modern editions of ancient and modern Greek the trema is used only to prevent a digraph (as ευ /el/ versus εϋ /el/), Slavonic usage of kendema still continues that of many medieval Greek manuscripts, in which the "diaeresis" sign was often used simply to mark an upsilon or iota as such, irrespective of any other vowels (e.g. δϊαλϋτϊκά, which would not be correct by today's conventions).